 Level One – Complaint to District

 Anyone may initiate a formal complaint of sexual harassment, even if the informal complaint process is being utilized.
-At any level in the formal complaint process, the district will take interim measures to protect the complainant before the final outcome of the district’s investigation.
+At any level in the formal complaint process, the district will take interim measures to protect the complainant before the outcome of the district’s investigation.

 The following process will be followed: